willhowes/makers_portfolio_and_notes/week_2.md

 * Should explain my process better for code reviewers. e.g Airport Challenge did not explain WHY I tought I should have methods on the Plane class.

 ### Feedback/Code Reviews
-* It is valuable for a number of reasons...
+* It is valuable for a number of reasons:
   * uncover common gaps
   * evidence of learning
   * helps to improve
   * find out things you don't already know.
-* When reviewing, if you are not sure whether you are right, ask a question.
+* When reviewing, if you are not sure whether you are right when making a suggestion, just ask a question about the code.
 * There are many solutions to the same problem.
 There is no best solution.

+### TDD
+* Need to be careful that when coding solo or in pairs, even when good test-first practice is be followed on the whole, not to ahead, skipping steps.